 IEA-ETS Research Institute (IERI)

-ETS collaborates with colleagues from around the world on international large-scale assessments.
-One such example is the IEA-ETS Research Institute (IERI) — a partnership between ETS and the International Association for the Evaluation of Educational Achievement (IEA).
+ETS collaborates with the International Association for the Evaluation of Educational Achievement (IEA) on research studies, dissemination efforts, and professional development focused on improving the science of large-scale assessments.
 IERI publishes an international journal and runs workshops on methodology using existing large-scale assessment databases.
-Both independently and as part of its involvement in IERI, ETS’s researchers also produce research reports, books and book chapters related to human capital and international large-scale assessment (see list below).
+Both independently and as part of its involvement in IERI, ETS's researchers also produce research reports, books and book chapters related to human capital and international large-scale assessment (see list below).

 Here is a selection of significant publications related to human capital and international large-scale assessment: